2016 24 Hours of Daytona: Morning to early afternoon

 The 20th caution came out when the No. 67 Ford stopped between NASCAR turns one and two with a low voltage.
 Bodywork from the right rear of the No. 28 Konrad Lamborghini also needed clearing.
 Several drivers made pit stops during the caution.
 Fässler in the GTLM class-leading No. 4 Corvette ignored a red light at the exit of the pit lane, earning him a one-minute stop-and-hold penalty, and lost the category lead to his teammate Rockenfeller.
 AJR's GTD-leading No. 23 Porsche was assessed a three-minute stop-and-hold penalty for non-compliance of the wave-by procedure.
-Filipe Albuquerque retook the lead for AER and maintained it until he entered the garage to replace a broken left-rear driveshaft.
+Filipe Albuquerque retook the lead for AXR and maintained it until he entered the garage to replace a broken left-rear driveshaft.
 Repairs took ten minutes to complete, and the team lost five laps and the lead to Angelelli.
-A drive-through penalty imposed on Van Overbeek's ESM Ligier for speeding in the pit lane allowed Angelelli to draw further away.
-That was nullified when braking issues sent Larson's No. 1 CGR Riley into the tire barrier at the West Horseshoe corner, triggering the 21st and final caution.
+A drive-through penalty imposed on Van Overbeek's ESM Ligier-Honda for speeding in the pit lane allowed Angelelli to draw further away.
+That was nullified when braking issues sent Larson's No. 1 CGR Riley-Ford into the tire barrier at the West Horseshoe corner, triggering the 21st and final caution.

 Finish

-Derani relieved Van Overbeek in the ESM Ligier and closed up to WTR's unwell race-leading Jordan Taylor.
+Derani relieved Van Overbeek in the ESM Ligier-Honda and closed up to WTR's unwell race-leading Jordan Taylor.
 He overtook Taylor on the outside, leaving NASCAR turn four to reclaim the lead.
 The Alex Job Porsche of Shane Van Gisbergen was within a second of Rast in the No. 44 Magnus Audi at the front of GTD when the car's rear wing collapsed with 50 minutes left due to a negative camber setting creating stress.
 He consequently spun into the infield and lost six seconds to Rast.
 Van Gisbergen made a pit stop for repairs to the rear wing and AJR dropped out of contention for a GTD class podium.
 Bamber's No. 912 Porsche had moved to the front of GTLM.
 He maintained the position until Gavin aboard the No. 4 Corvette employed a bump and run passing technique for first in class.
 IMSA race control took no action over the contact between Gavin and Bamber after deeming it acceptable.
 Gavin's teammate García overtook Bamber for second in GTLM.

 Unchallenged in the final hour of the race after a power steering failure and rising transmission temperatures, Derani achieved victory for the ESM team, who completed 736 laps and finished 26.166 seconds ahead of the WTR Corvette DP of Angelelli in second.
 VFR followed 1 minute and 27 seconds later with the No. 90 Corvette DP to complete the overall podium in third after recovering from a lap down due to a switch of electronic control unit at a pit stop late on.
 It was Honda, Ligier and ESM's first Daytona win.
 The Ligier JS P2 became the first LMP2 car to win outright at Daytona for its first major endurance victory.